ViktorNova/css-invert/README.md

 This was adapted from code I found in a post here, after searching forever for something like this http://stackoverflow.com/questions/2040848/automatically-convert-css-file-to-be-used-on-dark-backgrounds

-To use it, make a copy of your css file and rename it to "site.css"
+To use it, make a copy of your css file ** and rename it to "invert-me.css"**

 Then do this: